SafeHome.org may receive compensation from some providers listed on this page. Learn More

 The above steps should really only be taken if a mold problem is relatively minor.
 For mold contamination larger than 10 square feet, the EPA recommends calling in a professional.20

 If you know you have a mold problem, it’s probably a waste of time to have an inspection or to call for a mold test.
-We explain everything in our mold test breakdown, but all an inspector will do is confirm the presence of the mold, and all a test will do is tell you what kind of mold it is.
+All an inspector will do is confirm the presence of the mold, and all a test will do is tell you what kind of mold it is.
 If the problem is big enough that you’ve noticed it, and you know you can’t handle it on your own, it’s time for remediation.

 Pro Tip: It’s good advice to avoid companies that will both test for and remediate mold.
 They always have a vested interest in “finding” a problem.